Why Edgar Wright and James Gunn Made the Best Musicals of 2017

 “She hears him say ‘Brandy, you’re a fine girl,

 What a good wife you would be,

 But my life, my lover, my lady is the sea.’”

-…who bring gifts to the pining Brandys, Peter’s mother and love interest, Gamora:
+…who bring gifts to the pining Brandys, Peter’s mother for Ego and Gamora for Peter:

 “At night when the bars close down,